Loser02/youtube_subscription_transfer/README.md

 # YouTube Data Transfer

-This script allows you to transfer your YouTube subscriptions and playlists from one Google account to another.
-Due to API limitations, transferring watch history is not possible.
+This script allows you to transfer your YouTube subscriptions.

 ## Prerequisites